opendr-io/causality/README.md

 ## Intrusion Prediction

 *"If we don't engineer a consistent causality, it'll work itself out on its own.
 Then it's almost always worse."*
-*- The Engineer, Contact, by Carl Sagan.*
+- Said by the engineer in *Contact,* by Carl Sagan.

 A repo for publishing the output of an intrusion prediction project.
 CVEs are rated warm and hot according to their predicted potential for being added to a watchlist and / or becoming fire drills.